Associate Professor Aviation

-Dr. Dionne is an Assistant Professor in Aviation in OU Extended Campus.
-He holds a BS in Society and Technology (Transportation Management) from the State University of New York, a Masters in Aviation Management from Embry-Riddle Aeronautical University, a Doctor of Education (EdD) from Oklahoma State University in Applied Educational Studies (Aviation and Space Science), and a Doctor of Philosophy (PhD) in Education from Oklahoma State University in Occupational Education.
+Dr. Dionne is an Associate Professor in Aviation in OU Extended Campus.
+He holds a B.S. in Society and Technology (Transportation Management) from the State University of New York, a master's in Aviation Management from Embry-Riddle Aeronautical University, a Doctor of Education (EdD) from Oklahoma State University in Applied Educational Studies (Aviation and Space Science), and a Doctor of Philosophy (PhD) in Education from Oklahoma State University in Occupational Education.

 Dr. Dionne has instructed graduate and undergraduate students in aviation for many years.
 He currently is teaching courses concerning airline management, research techniques, and aerospace contract administration, where active, student-centered learning is emphasized.
 During the final undergraduate semester, students participate in a culminating class called senior capstone, taught by Dr. Dionne.
 In this class, students must demonstrate self-directed, active learning and research skills.
 Because research in emphasized in all courses, Dr. Dionne brings his own research and professional experience to the learners.